thun888/myblog/source/wiki/study-notes/english/small-composition/index.md

 #### 介绍活动

-1. The contest, {% wavy whose topic is " Traditional Chinese Culture" %}, will take place in the lecture hall of our school at 9 am this coming Sunday. （篇一）
+1. The contest, {% wavy whose topic is  &quot;Traditional Chinese Culture&quot; %}, will take place in the lecture hall of our school at 9 am this coming Sunday. （篇一）
-2. To start with, this concert {% wavy is scheduled for %} this Saturday evening from 7 p.m. to 10 p.m in the lecture hall.
+2. To start with, this concert&nbsp;{% wavy  is scheduled for %}&nbsp;this Saturday evening from 7 p.m. to 10 p.m in the lecture hall.
 What's more, the concert is about Chinese folk music, and the players are the top musicians in China.（篇二）
 3. {% wavy As scheduled %}, the exhibition will be held in our school exhibition hall on Saturday, which will last for a week.
 During the exhibition, a wide range of activities will be held, enabling you to have a better understanding of traditional Chinese culture.
 It will provide you with a platform to appreciate a number of works created by well-known artists in China.
 In addition, it is also a: good chance for you to enjoy some fantastic performances.
 I'm confident that you will have a wonderful time.（篇九）

 #### 发出邀请